nitindhamija/system-design/system-design.md

 node1->[1,31]
 node2->[11,41]

-in add function
+- in add function
-loop the pointmultiplier times i.e 2 times apply the hash function on server/node (i \* pointmultiplier)+ nodeid to get the actual postion on ring and then store the result to nodemappings map and nodeposition map
+  loop the pointmultiplier times i.e 2 times apply the hash function on server/node (i \* pointmultiplier)+ nodeid to get the virtual position on ring and then store the result to nodemappings map and nodeposition map

-in remove function remove the node from nodepositions and then all positions from node mappings for the node
+- in remove function remove the node from nodepositions and then all positions from node mappings for the node

-in get assigned node function
+- in get assigned node function

 apply the hash function to req to get the position on ring and then nodemapping.higherEntry(req_position) will give the node which will handle the request

+# CAP theorem
+C stands for consistency
+A stands for availability
+P stands for partition tolerance

+- for any distributed system CAP theorem stats that only 2 of these properties can be guarantied and practally it is assumed that network partition can not be avoided so partition tolerance has to be part of the system design, therefore choice is to make tradeoff between consistency & availability. e.g for bank transaction systems consistency is preferred over availability and for systems like youtube or other ott availability is more important than consistency

+# bloom filter
+watch bytebyte go youtube video

 # MessagingQueue